Shield (geology): Erosion and landforms

-Being relatively stable regions the relief of shields is rather old with elements such as peneplains being shaped in Precambrian times.
-The oldest peneplain identifiable in a shield is called a "primary peneplain", in the case of the Fennoscandian Shield this is the Sub-Cambrian peneplain.
+Being relatively stable regions, the relief of shields is rather old, with elements such as peneplains being shaped in Precambrian times.
+The oldest peneplain identifiable in a shield is called a "primary peneplain"; in the case of the Fennoscandian Shield, this is the Sub-Cambrian peneplain.

-The landforms and shallow deposits of northern shields that have been subject to Quaternary glaciation and periglaciation are distinct from those found in closer to the equator.
+The landforms and shallow deposits of northern shields that have been subject to Quaternary glaciation and periglaciation are distinct from those found closer to the equator.
 Shield relief, including peneplains, can be protected from erosion by various means.
 Shield surfaces exposed to sub-tropical and tropical climate for long enough time can end up being silicified, becoming hard and extremely difficult to erode.
 Erosion of peneplains by glaciers in shield regions is limited.
-In the Fennoscandian Shield average glacier erosion during the Quaternary amounts to tens of meters, albeit this was not evenly distributed.
-For glacier erosion to be effective in shields a long "preparation period" of weathering under non-glacial conditions may be a requirement.
+In the Fennoscandian Shield, average glacier erosion during the Quaternary has amounted to tens of meters, though this was not evenly distributed.
+For glacier erosion to be effective in shields, a long "preparation period" of weathering under non-glacial conditions may be a requirement.

-In weathered and eroded shields inselbergs are common sights.
+In weathered and eroded shields, inselbergs are common sights.